Welcome To Legacy Grain Cooperative

 DAILY MARKET COMMENTARY

-For the week: May corn was down 11 cents; July corn was down 11 and 1/2 cents; May soybeans were up 13 and 1/4 cents; July soybeans were up 15 and 3/4 cents; May Chicago wheat was down 30 cents; May soybean meal was down $6.80/ton; and May soybean oil was up 3.15 cents/lb.
+For the week: July corn was down 19 and 1/4 cents; December corn was down 9 and 1/4 cents; July soybeans were down 6 and 1/4 cents; November soybeans were unchanged; July Chicago wheat was down 21 and 1/4 cents; July soybean meal was down $2.80/ton; and July soybean oil was down 0.86 cents/lb.

 2024 Crop Tour Results